icaruslab/docs/content/en/docs/Static mirroring/wpplugins.md

 - Install [Composer](https://getcomposer.org/) and PHP on your local machine.

-- Change to the plugins source code directory.
+- Move to the plugins source code directory.

 - Build the plugin using

     `composer install`

-- Compress the plugin directory into a .zip archive
+- Compress the plugin directory into a .zip archive, you should find the resulted archive in your home directory under `/Downloads`.

-    `zip -r wp2static.zip wp2static`
+    `composer build wp2static.zip`

 {{% alert title="Note" %}}